Skip to main content

 Eilert Smith Hotel is a boutique hotel that only has 12 rooms, with a central location in Stavanger.
 Each room is different, and there is a great focus on design and comfort.

-You don’t have far to go for a gastronomic experience either: as RE-NAA, Norway’s only restaurant with two stars in the Michelin Guide is located on the ground floor of the hotel.
+You don’t have far to go for a gastronomic experience either: as RE-NAA, with three stars in the Michelin Guide, is located on the ground floor of the hotel.
 The hotel reserves two places in the restaurant every Friday and Saturday, so make sure to book a table early!

-Stavanger is a small big city, and has lots of cafés, great nightlife and excellent shops.
+Stavanger is a small big city and has lots of cafés, great nightlife and excellent shops.
 Stroll along Stavanger’s famous colourful street, where you will find niche shops, cafés and art galleries.
-Eat lunch at the Fish Market or Renaa Matbaren, go for a walk through Old Stavanger, and take part in a guided street art walk.
-You can head for Sola to go for a walk on the beautiful sandy beach, and visit one of the museums or galleries in the city.
+Eat lunch at the Fish Market or Spiseriet, go for a walk through Old Stavanger, and take part in a guided street art walk.
+You can head to Sola to go for a walk on the beautiful sandy beach, and visit one of the museums or galleries in the city.

 In the evening, you could have dinner at your second Michelin restaurant – if you’re lucky enough to get a table: Sabi Omakase is the first sushi restaurant in Norway to have been awarded a star, and it is the country’s most exclusive sushi restaurant with room for just ten guests.